Lewis Hamilton highlighted the pressure and the “battle” with ‘Checo’ Pérez in the Mexican GP

 The British Lewis hamilton, driver of the Mercedes team, acknowledged this Sunday that Conquering second place in the Mexican Grand Prix, it was difficult for him to give everything due to the pressure of Sergio ‘Checo’ Pérezby Red Bull.

-“This second place cost me to give everything because ‘Checo’ was pushing me a lot, always following close and with that he was showing the power of his car“he explained after the race.
+“This second place cost me to give my all because ‘Checo’ was pushing me a lot, always following close and with that he was showing the power of his car“he explained after the race.

 The Formula 1 champion finished in second place in Mexico, after failing to keep up with the winner and leader of the 2021 season, the Dutchman Max Verstappen of Red Bull, who took a difference of almost 17 seconds.